nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Modular Certification

 * C.H.I.P.
-Pro is CE, IC, and FCC Part 15 Modular Transmitter certified for use with multiple commercially available [external antennas](https://docs.getchip.com/chip_pro_devkit.html#wifi-antenna) as well as the onboard ceramic SMT antenna.
+Pro is CE, IC, and FCC Part 15 Modular Transmitter certified for use with multiple commercially available external antennas as well as the onboard ceramic SMT antenna.

 * Any product with C.H.I.P.
-Pro as the only active radio transmitter will not require your company to run certification testing for the unintentional radiator portion of FCC tests, specifically FCC Part 15B.
-This will save you testing time and cost associated with taking your product through FCC certification.
-You will still need to run FCC Part 15C tests (EMC testing for the intentional radiator portion).
+Pro as the only active radio transmitter will not require your company to run certification testing for the Intentional Radiator portion of FCC tests, specifically FCC Part 15C.
+This lessens the workload of taking your product through full FCC certification.
+You will still need to test and state compliance with FCC Part 15B Unintentional Radiation limits.

-* You will not need to apply for a new FCC-ID for your product; when you process your application with a certified test lab, they will file a Class II Permissive Change under NTC's FCC ID.
+* You will not need to apply for a new FCC-ID for your product.
+When you process your application with a certified test lab, they will file a Class II Permissive Change under NTC's FCC ID.
 For any questions on this, reach out to us at pro@nextthing.co.
 The FCC ID can be found etched on the WiFi module.

 ![C.H.I.P.
 Pro FCC ID](images/CHIP_Pro_FCC.png)

-## Analog Input

-C.H.I.P.
-Pro has many GPIO to choose from including two PWM pins.
-If your product needs analog input we recommend adding an I2C controlled ADC to your circuit.

 ## Mass Production